-Evaluations 1 through Evaluations 4 provide you with assessments and tests for the program, year by year.
-This should be a great help to busy parents.
-Evaluations for each Year-Plan are available as either downloadable files or on CD-ROMs for $15 for each learning level or $50 for one Year-Plan’s evaluations for all learning levels.
+Evaluations 1 through Evaluations 4 provide you with assessments and tests for the program, year by year or for all levels.
+These should be a great help to busy parents.
+Evaluations for each Year-Plan are available as either downloadable files or printed pages (either color or black and white).

 Pop Quiz is a supplement intended to help dads participate in the learning process in a practical fashion.
-Audio CDs, recorded by Scott Somerville, give dads an overview of each week’s studies.
-CDs come with cards that have questions for leading discussions.
-A set is available for each unit for $15, and sets for an entire Year-Plan are $50.
+Audio files, recorded by Scott Somerville, give dads an overview of each week’s studies.
+The Pop Quiz for each unit is available on a CD along with a set of cards that have questions for leading discussions.
+You can also purchase the audio file and printable card file as a digital download.